wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/index.md

 ```

 If you don't have a file share set up and are looking for a solution, continue
-with the next section for instructions on how to set one up using Microsoft
+with the next section for instructions on how to set up a CIFS share using
-Azure.
+Microsoft Azure.

 ### Creating a file share on Microsoft Azure
 First, you need to create a [Storage Account][azure-storage-account] in the